Peter-Mutua/react-disable-button/README.md

 # react-disable-button
-Disabling a Button in react after it is Clicked
+Disabling a Button in react after it is Clicked and Replacing it with a spinner